randomaccessvemuri/randomaccessvemuri/README.md

   - Contact No. : +91 9023414274
   - Mailing Address: 022, HB-2, Manipal Institute of Technology, Bangalore

-Here's some external tidbits about me, so to speak:
+Here's some information about me, so to speak:

 ![](https://www.codewars.com/users/randomaccessvemuri_/badges/large)